Reviews

 The part of the Wood Dove is a keystone of this work.
 A singer can make an impression with this solo.
 Humbles delivery was gripping, as it should be…made the listener want to sit up, even if to receive the daunting news.
 It was remarkable how Hunble kept up the tension throughout this long, tragic speech.

-Sydney Symphiny Orchestra, Sydney Opera House, Schoenberg’s Gurrelieder, Gordon Williams, Operawire, March 2024
+Sydney Symphony Orchestra, Sydney Opera House, Schoenberg’s Gurrelieder, Gordon Williams, Operawire, March 2024

 …rich and creamy mezzo was ideal for the Waldtaube in her long, pivotal aria…brought suitable portentousness to the voice of the Wood Dove…showed she had the power and control to match the score…the dark hued voice of Deborah Humble as the chatty Wood Dove was impressive…